Meteor-Community-Packages/meteor-simple-schema/README.md

 });
 ```

-### Combining Schemas

-If you want to reuse mini-schemas in multiple places but you don't want a
+Alternatively, if you want to reuse mini-schemas in multiple places but you don't want a
 subdocument like you get with sub-schemas, you can pass multiple schemas to
 the SimpleSchema constructor, and they will be combined.